Saeidhoseinipour/ELBMcoclust/README.md

 - All datasets and algorithm codes are available on GitHub as [**`ELBMcoclust`**]() repository.

 ## Supplementary materials
-- ore details about the **Classic3** real-text dataset are available [here](https://github.com/Saeidhoseinipour/ELBMcoclust/tree/main/Datasets#readme)
+- ore details about the **Classic3** real-text dataset are available [here](https://github.com/Saeidhoseinipour/ELBMcoclust/tree/main/Datasets#readme).
-- For additional visualization, see [here](https://github.com/Saeidhoseinipour/ELBMcoclust/tree/main/Images)
+- For additional visualization, see [here](https://github.com/Saeidhoseinipour/ELBMcoclust/tree/main/Images).
-- Webscraping via API for collating text datasets from websites and ChatGPT
+- Webscraping via API for collating text datasets from websites and ChatGPT.

 ## Data Availability
 The code of algorithms, all datasets, additional visualizations, and materials are available at [**`ELBMcoclust`**](https://github.com/Saeidhoseinipour/ELBMcoclust) repository.
 Our experiments were performed on a PC (Intel(R), Core(TM) i7-10510U, 2.30 GHz), and all figures were produced in Python using the [Seaborn](https://seaborn.pydata.org/index.html) and [Matplotlib](https://matplotlib.org/) libraries.